 While Kevin and Steven have retired, the site continues to grow thanks to its hardworking and dedicated cast of music junkies (our friends and families call us geeks).
 The Revue is now led by Ben Yung, Wendy Redden-Thornton, Rich Moses, and Hollie Daugherty.
-In addition, we have a diverse group of individuals, from clever writers like Nick Lerangis, Flo Bannigan, Jeanette Sangston, Zac Brydges, and Landon Murray to talented photographers in Darren Boucher, Dina MacLeod, Gabe Guevara, Stella Gardiner, Dan Robinson, Paul Lyme, and Marcus Jamieson.
-In addition to Ottawa, our family is now based across the planet – London, England; throughout the USA (New York, Cleveland, Chattanooga, New Orleans, and Austin); and Wellington, New Zealand.
+In addition, we have a diverse group of individuals, from clever writers like Nick Lerangis, Flo Bannigan, Zac Brydges, Landon Murray, and Arcadio Falcon to talented photographers in Darren Boucher, Dina MacLeod, Gabe Guevara, Stella Gardiner, Dan Robinson, Paul Lyme, and Marcus Jamieson.
+In addition to Ottawa, our family is now based across the planet – London, England; throughout the USA (New York, Austin, Chattanooga, New Orleans, and Boston); and Wellington, New Zealand.

 Sending Us Stuff

 As we have grown, we’re receiving thousands of requests each week.
 We try to listen to everything, although life often gets in the way.
 Because of the high volume, we no longer reply back emails.
 As such, we apologize in advance if you have sent us something and haven’t heard from us.
 We do read every email and listen to as much material as sanely possible.

 If you are introducing yourselves to us for the first, please send us only 1 or 2 singles.
 Please do not send full albums.
 Due to the high volume of submissions, we likely will not listen to an entire album from an artist with whom we are not familiar.

 Please include the following information when sending material: